 To represent the other UN member states, in particular, and the GA in general, the UN Secretary General is often invited to G-20 meetings.
-At the 2012 G-20 meeting in Mexico, Secretary-General Ban Ki-moon urged G-20 states to "stimulate our economies to create decent jobs," to "provide social protection to the most poor and vulnerable," and to "achieve all this while respecting the boundaries of our planet to make our world more prosperous, secure and sustainable for the next generations."
+At the 2013 G-20 meeting in Russia, Secretary-General Ban Ki-moon linked the situation in Syria to economic need by telling the G20 he was "extremely grateful for all the humanitarian assistance provided so generously to the Syrian people.
+Yet [he would] continue to urgently ask for additional funding for our humanitarian operations because of the constant needs."24 The specific focus of this speech diverged from past years, such as 2012, in which Ban Ki Moon made more general statements asking the G20 states to "stimulate our economies to create decent jobs," to "provide social protection to the most poor and vulnerable," and to "achieve all this while respecting the boundaries of our planet to make our world more prosperous, secure and sustainable for the next generations."25

-Because the GA-2 includes all 193 UN member states -- regardless of financial stability and level of development -- and because each state on the committee has one vote, draft resolutions passed by the GA-2 are often seen as statements of world public opinion on vital economic matters.
-In addition, because the GA-2 is a subcommittee of the GA, which controls the UN budget, the GA-2 can initiate development and other economic projects that have a good chance of being funded.
+Because the GA-2 includes all 193 UN member states -- regardless of financial stability and level of development -- and because each state on the committee has one vote, draft resolutions passed by the GA-2 are often